Neha Mehta-Shah, MD, MSCI

-Dr. Neha Mehta-Shah is an Assistant Professor in the Division of Oncology at Washington University School of Medicine and specializes in Lymphoma.
-She received her MD from Northwestern University’s Feinberg School of Medicine, and Masters of Science in Clinical Investigation from Washington University School of Medicine.
-Dr. Mehta-Shah completed residency training in Internal Medicine at New York Presbyterian-Weill Cornell Medical Center, where she was selected as Chief Resident.
-She then completed fellowship in Hematology/Oncology at Memorial Sloan Kettering Cancer Center.
-She is board certified in Medical Oncology, Hematology and Internal Medicine.
+Neha Mehta-Shah, MD, MSCI, is an assistant professor in the Division of Oncology at Washington University School of Medicine and specializes in lymphoma.
+She earned her medical degree from Northwestern University’s Feinberg School of Medicine, and master’s of science in clinical investigation from Washington University School of Medicine.
+Mehta-Shah completed residency training in internal medicine at New York Presbyterian-Weill Cornell Medical Center, where she was selected as chief resident.
+She then completed fellowship in hematology/oncology at Memorial Sloan Kettering Cancer Center.
+She is board certified in medical oncology, hematology and internal medicine.

-Dr. Mehta-Shah’s primary focus is the development of novel therapies for rare lymphomas including T-cell lymphomas and biomarkers to help predict response or resistance to therapy.
-She is the PI on several investigator initiated clinical trials in lymphoma, and extramural and intramural grants.
+Mehta-Shah’s primary focus is the development of novel therapies for rare lymphomas, including T-cell lymphomas and biomarkers, to help predict response or resistance to therapy.
+She is the principal investigator on several clinical trials in lymphoma, and extramural and intramural grants.
 She serves on the National Comprehensive Cancer Network guidelines for T-cell lymphoma.
 She also has an interest in medical education and is a core faculty member of the Hematology/Oncology Fellowship program.

-Dr. Mehta-Shah spends most of her time outside of work spending quality time with her two kids, ages 4 and 1.
+Mehta-Shah spends most of her time outside of work with her two children, ages four and one.